haoxins/jupyter-notebooks/README.md

 ### Adding pip packages

 * Extend one of the base images and install any
-  `pip` packages your Kubeflow Notebook users are likely to need.
+  `pip` packages your Kubeflow notebook users are likely to need.

 * As a guide, look at